elinekupers/noisepoolPCADenoise/README.md

 General purpose denoising suite that denoises EEG/MEG/ECoG data

 This denoising suite was developed on MATLAB Version 8.4 and is described in the publication:
-*A non-invasive, quantitative study of broadband spectral responses in human visual cortex.* by Kupers ER, Wang HX, Amano K, Kay KN, Heeger DJ, et al. (2018) PLOS ONE 13(3): e0193107. https://doi.org/10.1371/journal.pone.0193107
+*A non-invasive, quantitative study of broadband spectral responses in human visual cortex* by Kupers ER, Wang HX, Amano K, Kay KN, Heeger DJ, et al. (2018) PLOS ONE 13(3): e0193107. https://doi.org/10.1371/journal.pone.0193107